jasonad123/ja-eleven-fern/src/projects/swiftdialog-edr-alerts.md

 #### Timeouts

-To ensure that users don'
+To ensure that users pay attention, we use a function to disable the "continue" button.